HanaArshad/MeerkatHealthInsurance/README.md

 3. Click **“Add new site” → “Deploy manually”**.
 4. Drag and drop the unzipped folder into Netlify’s upload area.
 5. A live URL should be generated!

+This github and link live website link will be aviable till 31st August 2025, if you need the code please download a copy before then :)